-In this guide, you’ll learn how to level up your live streaming game on Facebook Live using customization options like overlays, titles, logos, backgrounds, and more.
-If you want a beginner’s guide to streaming on Facebook, check out our ultimate guide to live streaming on Facebook first.
+Facebook is one of the most popular social media platforms for live streaming video — which means there’s a lot of competition.
+If you’re looking to expand your reach with live video on Facebook, how can you stand out?
+Customization.
+In this guide, you’ll learn how to level up your live streaming game on Facebook using customization options like overlays, titles, logos, backgrounds and more.
+If you’re new to streaming on Facebook, check out our ultimate guide to live streaming on Facebook first.

-👀 What are Facebook Live and its use cases?
+👀 What is Facebook Live and why should you use it?

 Just having followers on Facebook isn’t enough to make it as a live streamer on the platform, however.
 You need polished content that’s professional and appealing to your target audience.
-If you want to capitalize on your existing Facebook network to spark engagement for your live videos, there are tried and true use cases that can help you achieve your goal.
-The most common Facebook live streaming use cases are:
+If you want to capitalize on your existing Facebook network to spark engagement for your live videos, there are tried-and-true use cases that can help you achieve your goal.
+The most common ones are:

-- Behind-the-scenes.
+- Behind-the-scenes content.
 Behind-the-scenes videos come in several forms.
-You can give viewers a live tour of your company headquarters, show them the process for creating your products, or do a live “day in the life” profile of your CEO.
-A behind-the-scenes live stream breaks down a barrier between you and your target audience.
-They’re a chance to offer exclusive looks at your business or organization that are reserved for your most loyal customers and followers.
+You can give viewers a live tour of your company headquarters, show them the process for creating your products or do a live “day in the life” profile of your CEO.
+A behind-the-scenes live stream breaks down the barrier between you and your target audience.
+They can offer exclusive looks at your business or organization to your most loyal customers and followers.

 👉 How to customize your Facebook Live stream

-You can customize your live stream and make it more engaging using overlays, split screens, background music, animated backgrounds, graphics, and more.
-Let’s take a closer look at how these features make your stream more interactive and eye-catching.
+You can customize your live stream and make it more engaging by using overlays, split screens, background music, animated backgrounds and other graphics.
+These features make your stream more interactive and eye-catching.

 - Animated background.
 An animated background is more captivating than a static one and makes your stream engaging for viewers.
 If your background is moving, remember to keep it simple, however.
 You want it to be dynamic, not distracting!

 - Titles.
 Giving your Facebook Live stream a specific title and description will make it easier for viewers to find you.
-You can update the title, description, and game you’re streaming (if you are streaming a game) with Restream’s Titles.
+You can update the title, description and game you’re streaming (if you are streaming a game) with Restream.

 There are many options that let you enhance your live stream on Facebook.
 You can modify all the features listed above with Restream Studio, an all-in-one live streaming solution.